codymaniac/specripper/DOCUMENTATION.md

 # SpecRipper: Intelligent Document Preparation

-This document provides a comprehensive overview of the SpecRipper application, its purpose, features, technical architecture, and its role as a critical component in an advanced document analysis pipeline.
+This document provides a comprehensive overview of the SpecRipper application, its purpose, features, and technical architecture.
+For instructions on how to run this application in a secure, air-gapped environment, please see **`DOCKER_DEPLOYMENT_GUIDE.md`**.

 ## 1. Core Purpose & Vision